kjaffel/ZA_FullAnalysis/ZAStatAnalysis/utils/README.md

 Then the script will launch these commands automatically with ``./run_combined_${mode}_preposfit.sh``

 ## Running Combine Tools:
-To summarize briefly the commands used:
+To briefly summarize the commands used for each Combine task;
 ```bash

 #===================================================================